 Pursuant to NI 52-110, the Company is required to have an audit committee.
-The Audit Committee's responsibilities include: reviewing and recommending to the Board for approval the Company's financial statements, management's discussion and analysis, annual information forms and all public disclosure containing audited or unaudited information; ensuring adequate procedures are in place for the review of the Company's public disclosure of financial information extracted or derived from its financial statements, and periodically assessing the adequacy of such procedures; recommending to the Board the appointment and remuneration of the external auditor; overseeing the work of the external auditor, including meeting with the external auditor independently of management and resolving disagreements between the external auditor and management; reviewing the audit plans of the external auditor; pre-approving any non-audit services to be provided to the Company by the external auditor; reviewing the Company's internal control systems and procedures with management and the external auditor; reviewing management's plans regarding any changes in accounting practices or policies; establishing procedures for the receipt, retention and treatment of complaints received by the Company regarding accounting, internal controls or auditing matters, and for the confidential, anonymous submission by employees of the Company's Code of Conduct and Ethics Policy; and reviewing and approving any proposed hiring by the Company of current or former partners or employees of the current and former external auditor.
+The Audit Committee's responsibilities include: reviewing and recommending to the Board for approval the Company's financial statements, management's discussion and analysis, annual information forms and all public disclosure containing audited or unaudited information; ensuring adequate procedures are in place for the review of the Company's public disclosure of financial information extracted or derived from its financial statements, and periodically assessing the adequacy of such procedures; recommending to the Board the appointment and remuneration of the external auditor; overseeing the work of the external auditor, including meeting with the external auditor independently of management and resolving disagreements between the external auditor and management; reviewing the audit plans of the external auditor; pre-approving any non-audit services to be provided to the Company by the external auditor; reviewing the Company's internal control systems and procedures with management and the external auditor; reviewing management's plans regarding any changes in accounting practices or policies; establishing procedures for the receipt, retention and treatment of complaints received by the Company regarding accounting, internal controls or auditing matters, and for the confidential, anonymous submission by employees of the Company of concerns regarding questionable accounting or auditing matters, including violations of the Code; and reviewing and approving any proposed hiring by the Company of current or former partners or employees of the current and former external auditor.
 All of the members of the Audit Committee, being Messrs.
-Clarke (Chair), Johannson and McMaster, are "independent" and "financially literate" within the meaning of NI 52-110.
+Clarke (Chair) and McMaster and Ms. Gibson are "independent" and "financially literate" within the meaning of NI 52-110.

-Further information concerning the Audit Committee, including the text of the charter of the Audit Committee, is contained in Section 8.2 as well as Appendix "A" in the Company's annual information form dated March 2, 2023 for the year ended December 31, 2022 (the "2022 AIF").
-The 2022 AIF is available under the Company's profile on SEDAR at www.sedar.com (filed on March 2, 2023).
+Further information concerning the Audit Committee, including the text of the charter of the Audit Committee, is contained in Section 8.2 as well as Appendix "A" in the Company's annual information form dated March 11, 2025 for the year ended December 31, 2024 (the "2024 AIF").
+The 2024 AIF is available under the Company's profile on SEDAR+ at www.sedarplus.ca (filed on March 11, 2025).